Internet of Things and Cyber Security

 You can also use ScreenPal (previously Screencast-O-Matic.
 ScreenPal is a Video Creation Tool (Screen & Webcam Recording Tool).
 ScreenPal has a free version that can be used.
 Students at USN can also get access to the full version, see more information here.

 Tips and Tricks: The video should give an overview of the system you have made.
 Make sure to answer the main parts of the assignment.
 Tip: "Pretend" that you have made the system for any given customer/client and this video presents the final system that you have made.
 Please don't use "school language".
 No need to say that you are a student working at USN or that this is a lab assignment in course xx, etc. No need to tell how much you have learned, etc. Focus on the system you have made with short introduction, overview of the system, results and short discussions.
 The purpose is to make an "Arduino Control System", etc. and not a lab assignment.
+A combination of using PowerPoint, a live overview/showing different programs and live demonstrations may be a good combination.

 Your video should typically last 10-15 minutes.
 You may make longer videos, but remember you shall give an overview of the final working system, and not every tiny detail on the road that leads you there.
 Remember that someone shall watch the video as well.
 The maximum length for the free version of ScreenPal is also 15 minutes.
 YouTube has also a 15 minutes limitation (you can upload longer videos but then you need to verify your YouTube account to get an approval).